smoeding/puppet-haveged/README.md

 Package, service and configuration files for the haveged daemon.

-* On Debian based systems this includes the `/etc/default/haveged` file if an `init` based startup system is used.
-For systems using `systemd` the configuration is stored in the `/etc/systemd/system/haveged.service.d/opts.conf` file.
+* On Debian based systems this includes the `/etc/default/haveged` file.

-* On RHEL 6 systems the configuration is unfortunately hardcoded and no configuration file is used.

-* On RHEL 7 systems the configuration is stored in the `/etc/systemd/system/haveged.service.d/opts.conf` file.
+* On RedHat based systems the configuration is stored in the `/etc/systemd/system/haveged.service.d/opts.conf` file.

 ### Setup Requirements